damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 ## How to page current production on-call

-From slack you can page by using the slash pd command, like so: `/pd message for the on call`
+From Slack you can page by using the slash pd command, like so: `/pd message for the on call`

-This will trigger a low urgency page.
+This will trigger high urgency notification rules and escalates as needed.

 # Make GitLab.com settings the default